Andrew Lee Jones

 Andrew Lee Jones (August 24, 1955 – July 22, 1991) was an American executed for murder.
-He was tried, convicted, and executed in the electric chair in Louisiana for the murder of Tumekica Jackson.
-He was the last inmate to die in Louisiana's infamous electric chair, "Gruesome Gertie".
+He was tried, convicted, and executed in the electric chair in Louisiana for the murder of the 11-year-old daughter of his ex-girlfriend.
+After the girl's mother ended their relationship, Jones kidnapped the girl from her grandmother's home, then raped and strangled her.

+Jones was the last inmate to be executed in Louisiana's electric chair, "Gruesome Gertie".